biodiversitydata-se/biologging-sensor-client/Git-Workflow.md

 	- (OPTIONAL) Run the code on your local machine
 	- If something is not clear, leave a comment in the PR, preferably on the line that is not clear
 	- **Approve** only if you have no comments to for clarification/changing
+	- Check the contribution guidelines in this document have been followed.
+Flag to the PR submitter if otherwise.
 - **As a PR creator**
 	- Answer comments and questions
 	- Fix the changes according to comments
-	- You do not have to create new PR or branch for fixing the code, every push is automatically updated in the PR
+	- You do not have to create new PR or branch for fixing the code.
+Every subsequent new commit to the same branch and push to the remote is automatically updated in the PR.

 ### 5. Merging Changes